Paint a Wood-Paneled Room

 Step 6.
 Caulk Cracks

 Paint will make any joints and open cracks between the paneling and trim (or ceiling) more noticeable.
 This is a good time to seal them with acrylic latex caulk.
 Cut off a small portion of the end of the cartridge tip, fill the joints, and smooth with a wet finger or ice cube.

 Step 7.
 Paint the Paneling

-Paint the paneling with True Value EasyCare® latex paint.
+Paint the paneling with True Value EasyCare® Ultra Premium paint and primer in-one.
 Cut in (outline) an area with an angled sash brush or edging-pad paint applicator and then roll on the paint using a roller applicator with ½"-nap roller cover.

 Step 8.
 Clean Up

 If you're going to continue working the next day, wrap paintbrushes and rollers in plastic and seal with a rubber band around the handle to keep them from drying out.
 Once the project is complete, clean everything with warm, soapy water.
 Use paint thinner on applicators only if necessary.

 - A brush/roller spinner is a great way to remove excess water from brushes and rollers.
 The tool both simplifies the task and does a better job of cleaning your equipment.